Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Saddle-Port.md

 The tavern has small gambling game nights, playing [[Black-wing's Duels]] and [[Dragon's Hoard Twenty-One]] on most nights.
 There is also a dart board, riddled with holes from its frequent use.

+Nearby to the tavern are some visitors cottages that the tavern runs.
+They are small, one or two person cottages that can be rented out to people that wish to stay at the tavern.

 1. Herbert Shaw: Older, no hair and bald, multiple scars from when he worked on fishing boats.
 Likes to tell stories.
 2. Alice Shaw: Older, flowing grey hair and keen eyes.
 Friendly laugh and enjoys talking about the specials for the day that she is cooking.